 - Easy Bistro & Bar (801 Chestnut Street) – I enjoyed several visits to Easy Bistro (in its original location, near the aquarium) before I tried their cocktails.
 Once I did, I realized that I had been missing out!
 Now, it’s moved to the West Village but still serves up delicious meals and drinks.

-If you’re looking to explore local spirits after visiting these bars in Chattanooga, I would highly recommend a tour of Chattanooga Whiskey.
+- If you’re looking to explore local spirits after visiting these bars in Chattanooga, I would highly recommend a tour of Chattanooga Whiskey.
+They have cocktails and flights in their bar.